bors-ng/bors-ng.github.io/getting-started.md

     It doesn't need to be able to force-push to "master", but it needs to be able to regular-push a commit there.

-    You can check this in your repository's Settings tab, in the Branches section.
+    You can check this on GitHub in your repository's Settings tab, in the Branches section.
     The "master" branch can be protected,
     and since bors will usually be the only thing that commits directly to master, you can set it to require the "bors" Commit Status to push to master.